ztombol/varrick/README.md

 ### Preprocessing

+First, if you are planning to use escaped references or the source file contains strings that may be mistaken for references, you need to preprocess the source and escape backslashes and reference-looking strings.

-First, check whether the template will require escaping.
-To do this, list the variables referenced in the file you want to parametrise.
+To determine whether the source contains references, list the variables referenced.

 ```
 varrick --summary my.conf
 ```

-If the output is empty, then there are no strings that could be mistaken for a variable reference and you can skip to the next step.
+If the output is empty, then there are no strings that look like variable references.
+Unless you want to use escaping you can skip to the next step.

-Otherwise, escape the variable references and backslashes.
+To escape variable references and backslashes.

 ```
 varrick --preprocess my.conf my.conf.tmpl
 ```

-It does not hurt to run this on input that requires no escaping.
-However, knowing if it was required or not is necessary when later expanding the template.

 ### Adding variable references

-Now you can edit the template and add the variable references you need.
+After making sure that the source is escaped where needed, you can edit it and add the variable references you need.

 Finally, double check that the template is correct by reviewing the list of variables referenced.
+If you are using escaping add `--escape` to list the escaped variable references as well.

 ```
 varrick --summary my.conf.tmpl
 ```

-To also list variables of escaped references, add `--escape`.

-If you added escaped references or backslashes you can also check if your escaping is correct.
+When using escaping, you can check whether the added backslashes or escaped references are correctly escaped.

 ```
 varrick --check my.conf.tmpl